Hotel or motel? Hotel vs motel. It’s a question and comparison that both guests and hoteliers ponder.

 Meanwhile, if you stay in Australia but head way down south into Victoria, the Yackandandah Central is a great example of a modern motel.
 It’s located in the centre of town and comes with a fully-stocked kitchenette.
 The hosts are listed by name on the website and every car is given a complimentary windscreen clean before getting back on the road – a lovely nod to the very essence of a motel.

-Why do travellers choose them?
+Why do travellers choose either hotel or motel?

-The differences between motels and hotels means they appeal to different types of guests.
+Ultimately the differences between motels and hotels means they appeal to different types of guests.

 Travellers who choose motels